 You'll develop strategies for information planning, procurement, provision and management to meet current and anticipated needs, while considering budgeting constraints.

-As well as providing a service to internal service users, such as current and former students and work colleagues, you'll also work with external users, such as other organisations and clients.
+As well as providing a service to current and former students and work colleagues, you'll also work with external users, such as other organisations and clients.

 You may also be responsible for other areas within the service, which are not necessarily information-related, for example:

 - coordinating, organising and administering general training

 - liaising with clients about employment and training opportunities